Our Anesthesiology Residency Training Program begins in PGY2, following a Clinical Base Year (PGY1).

 Pediatric anesthesia (Children's Hospital of Pittsburgh of UPMC)

 Critical care medicine

-While a dedicated obstetrical anesthesia rotation takes place at West Penn Hospital, and a dedicated pediatric anesthesia rotation occurs at the Children’s Hospital of Pittsburgh, residents enhance their experience and care of both obstetric and pediatric patients as an on-going experience at both West Penn and Allegheny General Hospitals.
+While a dedicated obstetrical anesthesia rotation takes place at West Penn Hospital, and a dedicated pediatric anesthesia rotation occurs at Children’s Hospital of Pittsburgh of UPMC, residents enhance their experience and care of both obstetric and pediatric patients as an on-going experience at both West Penn and Allegheny General hospitals.
 A dedicated regional anesthesia rotation at Allegheny General Hospital provides experience in regional anesthetic techniques, in addition to on-going experience in regional anesthesia at both West Penn and Allegheny General hospitals.

 Experience in caring for Level I trauma patients undergoing emergency surgery and/or airway management occurs on an ongoing basis.
 The Burn Center at West Penn Hospital is the region’s largest and busiest burn center, caring for patients referred to West Penn from the tri-state area of Pennsylvania, Ohio and West Virginia.
 Similarly, the Trauma Center at Allegheny General Hospital cares for patients in the region who experience penetrating and blunt force trauma.

 Anesthesiology residents also gain experience at Allegheny General Hospital with the specific anesthetic techniques used to manage the care of patients undergoing major organ transplantation, including heart, liver and kidney.